-Many historians trace it back to 9pm on Christmas Eve, 1906, when Reginald Fessenden used a handmade transmitter to broadcast from Brant Rock, Massachusetts.
-Those lucky enough to tune in — a few nearby ships at sea — heard Fessenden playing “O Holy Night,” a Christmas carol composed by Adolphe Adam in 1847, on the violin and reading a passage from the Bible.
+Many historians trace the first radio transmission back to Christmas Eve 1906, when Reginald Fessenden used a handmade device to broadcast from Brant Rock, Massachusetts.
+Those lucky enough to tune in — a few nearby ships at sea — heard Fessenden play “O Holy Night” on a violin and read a Bible passage.

-Actually that’s a trick question, as the institution of performance royalties was still decades away, but it most certainly would not have been Fessenden, even with his ground-breaking transmission.
+Which brings us to an important question: Who got paid?
+Actually, that’s a trick question, as the concept of performance royalties was still decades away.
+It certainly wouldn’t have been Fessenden, though.

-Let’s cut through a few of the myths and misconceptions surrounding radio royalties.
-Ideally, it’ll be your songs getting played on the radio someday, and we want you to be prepared.
+Let’s cut through a few of the myths and misconceptions surrounding radio royalties, shall we?

-When a song gets played on terrestrial radio —that just means “traditional” FM and AM broadcast as opposed to satellite radio—the songwriters are paid through whichever performing rights organization (PRO) they’re affiliated with, such as ASCAP or BMI in the US, or collective management organization (CMO) in their country or territory.
-These royalties are typically paid under a “blanket license,” which allows radio stations to broadcast a wide range of works from a given publisher’s catalog for a lower rate than would be paid on a song-by-song basis.
+When a song gets played on terrestrial radio — an AM/FM broadcast as opposed to a satellite or streaming radio station — its writers are paid through whichever Performing Rights Organization (PRO) or Collective Management Organization (CMO) they’re affiliated with.
+These royalties are typically issued under a “blanket license” that lets radio stations broadcast a publisher’s catalog at a lower rate than it would on a song-by-song basis.

-Although terrestrial radio is increasingly being sidelined by satellite, digital and other broadcast formats, it’s still a primary way that music is heard around the world.
-Hoping to change the legal paradigm, a group of industry leaders and legislators worked to incorporate a bill entitled the Fair Play Fair Pay into the landmark Music Modernization Act of 2018.
-They were ultimately unsuccessful, but a unique organization called SoundExchange is making some headway in this area.
+Although terrestrial radio is being increasingly sidelined by other broadcast formats like satellite and digital stations, it’s still a primary way listeners hear music around the world.
+Hoping to change the legal paradigm, a group of industry leaders and legislators worked to incorporate the Fair Play Fair Pay act into 2018’s landmark Music Modernization Act.
+The reform would require radio broadcasters to pay license fees to recording owners.

-In addition, SoundExchange collects fees on behalf of artists in many of the foreign markets which provide for performance royalties through reciprocal deals.
-As the US does not yet have an overarching legal framework to provide such royalties to performers, it's important for creators to know about this distinction and register their songs with the appropriate organizations to make sure they collect what is owed.
+In addition, SoundExchange collects fees on behalf of artists in many foreign markets.
+These reciprocal deals help account for performance royalties.
+Since the U.S. does not have a definitive legal framework to provide such royalties to performers, it's important for creators to know about this distinction and register their songs with the appropriate organizations to make sure they collect what they earned.